linrunner/tlp-doc/faq/installation.rst

 Simultaneous use of another tool means that TLP's settings will be overwritten by the other tool's settings (and vice versa), making actual power savings unpredictable.
-Special cases are explained below.
+The individual tools are discussed below.

 **auto-cpufreq:** only impacts CPU settings that are not active in TLP's default configuration.
 There will be no conflict as long as